salvadorperezm/Nerdify-Web-Course/week-one/README.md

-# Week One - Introduction to HTML and CSS
+# Week One - Introduction to HTML and CSS.

 Basic responsive web design using HTML and CSS.
-Live example by [clicking here]("https://salvadorperezm.github.io/Nerdify-Web-Course/week-one/").
+Live example by [clicking here](https://salvadorperezm.github.io/Nerdify-Web-Course/week-one/).